ICMR suggests containment in 36 distts after many with respiratory infection test COVID-19 positive

-About 40 per cent of COVID-19 cases with severe acute respiratory infection did not have any history of contact with a positive patient or international travel, and they were reported from 36 districts of 15 states, an ICMR study found on Thursday while recommending these places for priority containment measures.
-A total of 104 of the 5,911 patients with severe acute respiratory infections (SARI) tested positive for COVID-19, out of which 40 cases did not report any history of contact with a known case or international travel, according to the study.
+About 40 per cent of COVID-19 cases with severe acute respiratory infection did not have any history of contact with a positive patient or international travel, and they were reported from 36 districts of 15 states, an ICMR study released on Thursday while recommending these places for priority containment measures.
+A total of 104 of the 5,911 patients with severe acute respiratory infections (SARI) tested positive for COVID-19, out of which 40 cases did not report any history of contact with a known case or international travel, according to the study which was conducted from February 15 to April 2.

+The chances of getting infected among SARI patients increased from 0 per cent before March 14 to 2.6 per cent by April 2.
 Also, males accounted for higher number of COVID-19 cases and also patients aged above 50 years of age.
-According to the study, which has been published in the Indian Journal of Medical Research, a total of (104) 1.8 per cent of the 5,911 SARI patients tested were positive for COVID-19.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)